Aldaviva/Unfucked/Readme.md

     - Head and tail
     - Delta changeset between two enumerables (created, updated, deleted, and unchanged items)
     - Atomic swap on `ConcurrentDictionary` to upsert new value and get old value
+    - Get or add to `ConcurrentDictionary` and dispose of created but unadded values
 - Paths
     - Trim trailing slashes
     - Create new empty temporary subdirectory in specific parent directory